 During the year ended December 31, 2020 the Company negotiated rent payment deferrals with a majority of its aircraft lessors due to COVID-19 cash flow impacts.
-The amount deferred as of March 31, 2021 was \$975, consisting of \$533 under finance leases and \$442 under operating leases.
+There were no amounts deferred as of June 30, 2021 since the final payments were made in the second quarter of 2021.
 The amount deferred as of December 31, 2020 was \$7,569, consisting of \$2,133 under finance leases and \$5,436 under operating leases.
-These deferrals are classified within the current portion of the respective lease liabilities on the Condensed Consolidated Balance Sheets.
+These deferrals were classified within the current portion of the respective lease liabilities on the Condensed Consolidated Balance Sheet as of December 31, 2020.